 - Dr Ruth Gottstein - Consultant Neonatologist

-- Dr Susan Kamupira - Governance Lead and Consultant Neonatologist
+- Dr Susan Kamupira - Deputy Clinical Head of Division and Consultant Neonatologist

-- Dr Ajit Mahaveer - Research Lead, Saint Mary's Hospital Audit Lead and Consultant Neonatologist
+- Dr Ajit Mahaveer - Clinical Head of Division Saint Mary's Hospital and Consultant Neonatologist

 - Dr Yasser Masood - ST 1-3 Lead, ANNP Lead and Consultant Neonatologist